amirongit/notecode/elasticsearchInAction.md

     ```
     - "setting" is optional
 #### Index With Aliases
+- "is_write_index" configuration is used to mark indices as writable through aliases
+    - should be set to true on at least one index when creating aliases for multiple indices
 - aliases
     - alternate names given to indices
 - creating aliases